-Louise te Poele has chosen the nature reserve adjacent to her native land on the Koolmansdijk in Lievelde.
-This used to be mostly agricultural land, but this ground has been excavated bringing old, native seeds back to the surface and creating lush nature to arise.
+The backdrop for this work is the nature reserve adjacent to her birthplace, the Koolmansdijk in Lievelde.
+From which she once fled, but returns after many wanderings.
+This used to be mostly agricultural land, but this soil has been excavated so that old, native seeds came to the surface again and new ‘old’ nature has been developed.

-In Louise's sculpture she has translated the square meter into a wrapped in colourful fabric animal being.
-The animal transcends itself because it seems to float above the ground level and thus witness becomes of the landscape.
-The enveloping fabric symbolises protection, but also partly for the deterrent mechanism; nature watches over nature here.
+In the middle of this world, the viewer sees an animal creature wrapped in fabric.
+It transcends itself because it seems to float above ground level and thus becomes a witness to the landscape.
+The enveloping fabric symbolises protection, but also functions as a deterrent mechanism: here, manipulated nature watches over nature.